KhronosGroup/glTF/specification/README.md

 Cameras define viewport projections.
 The projection can be perspective or orthographic.
 Cameras are contained in nodes and thus can be transformed.
 Their world-space positions can be used in shader calculations, and their projection matrices can be used in shader semantics auch as PROJECTION.

-Cameras are stored in the asset using the dictionary property `cameras`.
+Cameras are stored in the asset's `cameras` property.
 Each camera defines a `type` property that designates the type of projection (perspective or orthographic), and either a `perspective` or `orthographic` property that defines the details.

 The following example defines a perspective camera with supplied values for Y field of view, aspect ratio, and near and far clipping planes.